 Coach Kim has been involved in swimming since an early age of 6.
 She swam at the club level for 14 years.
 A decorated swimmer, she continued swimming during High School earning a US Open title in the 200 back, 4 state High School individual titles, Olympic Trial Qualifications, was on the Olympic Festival team and swam collegiately for Auburn University.
 There She accomplished 4 NCAA All American, 6 SEC All American awards, and top 8 rankings at both SEC and NCAA .
 As a coach, Kim has worked with kids from developmental levels up through senior and National levels, Master Swimmers, and Special needs.
 Kim is our Splash Program Director and Masters swim coach.
 She believes that every swimmer has potential and it is the coaches job, no matter what the swimmers level is, to find that and develop it.
 Kim loves to see swimmers grow up in the sport like she did and show them how they can continue their love for swimming long after they finish their personal career.

-Coach Earl joined BTA in late 2021 and has been working with the team’s Tidal wave and Orange groups as well as the team’s developmental TNT group.
+Coach Earl joined BTA in late 2021 and has been working with the team’s Tidal wave and Orange groups.
 Swimming has been a part of his life since he started as an age grouper back in Manila (Philippines) at the age of 10 years old.
 Aside from being a bemedaled varsity member during his high school and collegiate days, he was also selected to be the Team Captain during his senior years both in high school and college.
 After graduating college, he pursued his love for the sport by making the training team of Philippine National Water Polo team and participating in age-group triathlon events which he continues to do at present.
 He is a USA Swimming certified coach and was the Stroke Development Program coach at the YMCA Lake Houston for all groups (i.e. Beginner, Intermediate and Advance) prior to the center’s closure due to Harvey and then again, prior to the start of the pandemic.
 In between, he took a coaching position with ESA where he worked with various age group levels.
 Coach Earl believes that it is important for swimmers at a young age to learn how to be more efficient in the water by teaching proper stroke technique and developing good habits while ensuring kids have fun at the same time.

 Coach Anna has been involved in swimming since the early age of 5.
 She started swimming for TMAC (Taylor Made Aquatic Club) and then later DAD's Club.
 She qualified for TAGS many seasons as an age group swimmer.
 She then swam for Mayde Creek High School and competed at State several times.
 Her favorite stroke is Butterfly and her favorite events are the 500 Free and the 100 Butterfly.
 She attended SMU for college and then graduated with a Bachelor's of Science in Environmental Biology from UT Arlington.
 She taught private lessons and coached summer league while in college.
 After graduation, she Commissioned as an Officer in the US Army and served for over 12 years.
 She currently coaches the Bronze group and works in Elementary Special Education.
 She encourages young athletes to enjoy the sport and make swimming part of a life long healthy life style.
 She believes that swimming is not only good for youth fitness and fun, but that it teaches kids many other skills such as math, time management, self confidence, and perseverance.